-Napa Cellars is located close to Cosentino Winery on the west side of St. Helena Highway just north of Yountville.
-It is one of the first few wineries you will see as you drive up Highway 29 from the town of Napa and a result of their location often makes a good stop for first time visitors to the valley.
-A visit here allows one to try three wine brands associated with this winery including their main Napa Cellars wines (all Napa grapes), Folie à Deux Wines (focuses on wines grown in neighboring Sonoma County) and their ever subtlety sexually nuanced – the popular Ménage à Trois wines (California wines).
+Napa Cellars is located about a 5 minute drive north of Yountville on the west side of St. Helena Highway.
+It is one of the first few wineries seen as you drive up Highway 29 from the town of Napa and a result of their location often makes a good stop for first time visitors to the valley.
+As of 2018 the focus of the tasting is exclusively on Napa Cellars produced wines.
+Prior, one could try three wine brands associated with the winery including their main Napa Cellars wines (all Napa grapes), Folie à Deux Wines (focuses on wines grown in neighboring Sonoma County) and their ever subtlety sexually nuanced – the popular Ménage à Trois wines (California wines).

 Want to relax outside?
 One can certainly do so, weather permitting.
-Several picnic tables (available for customers), a few games and a cutout of the Folie à Deux logo for photos are scattered around their lawn.
+Several picnic tables are available for customers – Napa Cellars is one of a limited number of Napa wineries that allow guests to bring food on site and eat it.
+Also a few games are scattered around their lawn and are especially popular on summer and fall weekends.
 Music is piped outdoors.
 And you can see their tiny 3/4 of an acre estate Cabernet Sauvignon vineyard growing next to the lawn.